Biden presses fellow Dems: Resolve party split on $3.5T plan

 Biden first conferred with House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer, then held separate sessions with moderate and progressive senators and representatives.
 The president listened intently, lawmakers said, but also indicated strongly he wanted progress soon, by next week.

-“We’re in good shape,” Pelosi told reporters back at the Capitol after returning.
+“We’re in good shape,” Pelosi told reporters after returning to the Capitol.

 The White House called the meetings “productive and candid” and said follow-up work would be immediately underway.
 Earlier in the day, press secretary Jen Psaki said the White House realized that with time growing short “there needs to be deeper engagement by the president.”